cotes2020/jekyll-theme-chirpy/_posts/SOC/PaloAltoNetwork/CortexXDR-Admin-Guid.md

 After a successful registration, a registered notification will appear. are directed to Cortex XDR > > Settings > Broker > VMs.
 The Broker VMs page displays broker VM details and allows to edit the defined configurations.
 Create a Broker VM AMI Image
-After download Cortex XDR Broker VMDK image, covert the image to Amazon Web Services (AWS) AMI.
+After download Cortex XDR Broker VMDK image, convert the image to Amazon Web Services (AWS) AMI.
 To convert the image:

  Set up AWS CLI